Who killed Jean Ault? St. Pete woman’s 2002 murder remains unsolved

 Detectives are asking the public to think back to March 2002.

-If you remember seeing Jean’s camper van near 54th Avenue South or have information regarding a missing Huffy bicycle from that era, you are urged to contact the St. Petersburg Police Department.
+Anyone who remembers seeing Ault's camper van near 54th Avenue South or who may have information about a missing Huffy bicycle from that era, is asked to contact the St. Petersburg Police Department.
 Tips can be made anonymously.

 The Source: FOX 13's Genevieve Curtis gathered information for this story with updates from the St. Petersburg Police Department as well as the victim's family member.